CodingGarden/faqs/README.md

 * [Overview of Vue (with React developers in mind)](https://www.youtube.com/watch?v=Sba3S4SD4IE&t=7205s)
 * [When should I choose Vue over React / Angular](https://www.twitch.tv/videos/700224339?t=0h36m39s)

+## Why don't you like Tailwind?

+Most of the things I build on stream are rapid prototypes or things where I do not want to write the styles from scratch.

+Tailwind itself is NOT a component library or CSS framework.
+It is a utility library that requires you to assemble all of its utility classes to create your own styles.
+If I were to use tailwind for the types of apps I build on stream, I would need to write all of the styles from scratch.
+In most situations I do not want to do that.

+I know that tailwind based frameworks exist, like TailwindUI, Daisy UI, Flowbite or [many of the others](https://duckduckgo.com/?q=tailwind+component+libraries&t=ffab&ia=web), but I do not have much experience with these and prefer to use things I know like [Bootstrap](https://getbootstrap.com/) or [Bulma](https://bulma.io/).

+Also, Tailwind is a type of CSS developer experience.
+I do not like the experience it provides.
+I prefer [CSS Modules](https://github.com/css-modules/css-modules), [SCSS](https://sass-lang.com/), [SFC](https://vuejs.org/api/sfc-spec.html#sfc-syntax-specification) styles or [CSS in JS](https://cssinjs.org/react-jss?v=v10.9.2) much more than Tailwind itself.

+On the point of naming / creating css class names: as a programmer you are already naming other things (variables, functions, components etc.), typically css classnames align with those other names.
+On the topic of single / standalone elements needing a name, I agree that utility classes are useful in this context, but I don't think we should use utility classes for _everything_.

+All of the above is my opinion and if you do not feel the same, you do not have to try and convince me of your opinion.
+I respect your opinion, but my opinion is different. 🌝

+With love and respect,
+-CJ

 ## What is your preferred deployment method?

 It _really_ depends.
 Some services I use: